jrmarten/Engraving-Preview/README.md

 Engraving-Preview
 =================

 This is a simple Engraving Preview using Flash and jQuery.
+We created this for a client that offers custom engraving on Jewelry pieces.
+You can see it in action here: <a href="http://www.cornerstonejewelrydesigns.com/rings/purity-rings.html">http://www.cornerstonejewelrydesigns.com/rings/purity-rings.html</a> (click on any of the rings with engraving).
+It can be modified to include Font Options as long as they're embedded in the SWF file.
+To get an idea on how to accomplish that, look at the code on any of the rings on the above URL that offer engraving with a font option.